 There are two different options here: paying in cash, or getting car finance.

-If you pay for your car upfront, you can get the payment over and done with, and you won’t have to think about credit scores, deposits, or being in debt (a bit like our monthly subscription insurance).
+If you pay for your car upfront, you can get the payment over and done with, and you won’t have to think about credit scores, deposits, or being in debt.

 But for a lot of people, it might make more sense to split the cost of a car into more manageable payments.
 There are a few different financing options: